-Under the current Planning Code, "formula retail" is defined as "a type of retail sales activity or retail sales establishment which, along with eleven or more other [i.e., at least 12 total, including the proposed establishment] retail sales establishments located in the United States, maintains two or more of the following features: a standardized array of merchandise, a standardized façade, a standardized décor and color scheme, a standardized uniform, standardized signage, a trademark or a servicemark."19 Use types subject to this definition generally include restaurants, bars, liquor stores, retail stores and service establishments, banks, and movie theaters.
+Under the current Planning Code, "formula retail" is defined as "a type of retail sales activity or retail sales establishment which, along with eleven or more other [i.e., at least 12 total, including the proposed establishment] retail sales establishments located in the United States, maintains two or more of the following features: a standardized array of merchandise, a standardized façade, a standardized décor and color scheme, a standardized uniform, standardized signage, a trademark or a servicemark."
+Use types subject to this definition generally include restaurants, bars, liquor stores, retail stores and service establishments, banks, and movie theaters.
 Some uses that are often considered retail in other contexts - for example, hair salons, gyms, health care outlets, gas stations, home mortgage centers, tax service centers, and auto dealerships - are not currently subject to San Francisco's formula retail controls.
-The controls apply only to uses that have sought development approvals since the formula retail controls were enacted; existing formula retail establishments are not subject to new restrictions enacted after a property received entitlements.20
+The controls apply only to uses that have sought development approvals since the formula retail controls were enacted; existing formula retail establishments are not subject to new restrictions enacted after a property received entitlements.
+On the controls apply only to use that have sought development approvals since the formula retail controls were enacted; existing formula retail establishments are not subject to new restrictions enacted after a property received entitlements.

 The formula retail controls are one of many land use regulations that the City places on the type, scale, and appearance of retail activities allowed in any given location in San Francisco.
-For example, in most NCDs, any proposed retail use over a certain size (typically between 2,000 and 4,000 square feet) requires a separate use size CU authorization.21 The Planning Code also includes separate provisions for large-scale retail; retail uses over 90,000 square feet in the C-3 zoning districts and 50,000 square feet in all other zoning districts require CU authorization, while retail over 120,000 square feet is generally prohibited.22 Other provisions of the Planning Code regulate the types of retail uses allowed in particular districts, the dimensions of retail buildings, and the size and appearance of retail signage.
+For example, in most NCDs, any proposed retail use over a certain size (typically between 2,000 and 4,000 square feet) requires a separate use size CU authorization.
+The Planning Code also includes separate provisions for large-scale retail; retail uses over 90,000 square feet in the C-3 zoning districts and 50,000 square feet in all other zoning districts require CU authorization, while retail over 120,000 square feet is generally prohibited.
+Other provisions of the Planning Code regulate the types of retail uses allowed in particular districts, the dimensions of retail buildings, and the size and appearance of retail signage.